Fishing in the Smoky Mountains

 A fishing permit or license from the state of Tennessee or North Carolina is required to fish within the park.
-Permits and licenses are available for purchase in any local town or at the state's Web site.
+Permits and licenses are available for purchase in any local town or at the states' websites.
 The Great Smoky Mountains National Park does not sell permits or licenses.
 Tennessee requires everyone 13 years of age or older to purchase a permit or license, while in North Carolina the minimum age is 16.

 Over 60 different species of fish call the Great Smoky Mountains National Park home.
 The brook trout was actually brought back from being threatened in the 1970s.
 The most common catches in the park are various types of trout and small mouth bass.

 Daily possession limits are five fish total.
 If you keep more than that, you're breaking the law.
 The only exception is the rock bass - you may catch up to 20 of them.
-The fish must be at least seven inches in length to keep; anything smaller must be thrown back.
+The fish must be at least seven inches in length to keep; anything smaller must be released.
+Rock bass has no minimum.

 Artificial lures are the only kind of bait allowed to be used within the Great Smoky Mountains National Park.
+Dropper flies may be used.
+Up to two flies on a leader.
 Worms, crickets, minnows, corn, cheese, bread, salmon eggs, pork rinds, liquid scents, and any natural/living bait found along the stream banks are illegal to use when fishing.
 Artificial lures are the only kind that are acceptable to use.

-These must have only a single hook - no double- or triple-hooks.
+These must have only a single hook - no double hooks or triple hooks.
 The reason for this policy is so that no new species get introduced to the current environment or disrupt the natural balance or carrying capacity of the stream(s).
 Flipping over rocks or moving them to make dams is also illegal; this is to protect the environment, because some fish lay eggs under rocks and some rare bugs thrive under moist rocks.

 Remember, this is a national park, and their duty is to preserve the environment the way it is.
 Any fishing equipment, from lures to rods - even the fish kept - are searchable at any time by a government official.